sthalles/sthalles.github.io/_posts/2019-01-03-fisher-linear-discriminant.markdown

 Let's take some steps back and consider a simpler problem.

 In this piece, we are going to explore how Fisher's Linear Discriminant (FLD) manages to classify multi-dimensional data.
+But before we begin, feel free to open this [***Colab notebook***](https://github.com/sthalles/fishers-linear-discriminant/blob/master/Fishers_Multiclass.ipynb) and follow along.

 ## Fisher's Linear Discriminant